roboscienceorg/book/source/Terms/PianoMovers.rst

 tight sequence of corridors.
 Routing a complex shape through a narrow passage is often referred to as the :index:`piano movers problem`.
-Take a simple example, move the linear robot through the two blocks, Figure :numref:`robotmustrotate`.
+Take a simple example, move the linear robot through the two blocks, :numref:`robotmustrotate`.
 It is clear to the human what has to happen.
 The robot must rotate.
 For a holonomic robot, this simply means the controller issues a rotation command while traveling to the corridor.
 For a non-holonomic robot, the control system